AntoineWisd/Lego-challenge/README.md

 ## Detection pipeline:

-We have combined these different Legos into a global detection pipeline using classifiers such as RandomForestClassifier, SVM, XGBoost, etc. We have also combined the results of multiple classifiers for improved performance.
+I have combined these different Legos into a global detection pipeline using classifiers such as RandomForestClassifier, SVM, XGBoost, etc. I have also combined the results of multiple classifiers for improved performance.

 ## Conclusion:

-This is our approach for detecting Sybil addresses on the Ethereum blockchain using autonomous Legos.
-We have described the different Legos that we have designed for evaluating Ethereum addresses, as well as how we have combined them into a global detection pipeline.
-We believe that this approach can be used to improve the security of blockchain-based systems.
+This is my approach for detecting Sybil addresses on the Ethereum blockchain using autonomous Legos.
+I have described the different Legos that I have designed for evaluating Ethereum addresses, as well as how I have combined them into a global detection pipeline.
+I believe that this approach can be used to improve the security of blockchain-based systems.